Seafort Saga: Fisherman's Hope

 Captain Seafort has been made commandant of the naval academy, a promotion which does not sit well with him.
 Having no tolerance for the political machinations which he must deal with, he struggles to accomplish anything he feels is worthwhile.

 Additionally his wife, Annie Wells, is still suffering mental trauma from her rape while on Hope Nation.
 While receiving treatment, she runs away from her clinic and takes to the streets of Old New York City.
 Captain Seafort must turn to an old acquaintance, Eddie Boss, in an effort to try and find her.
-In the process, he must also risk his own life while braving the transient controlled streets.
+In the process, he must also risk his own life while braving the transient-controlled streets.

-Back at the academy, Seafort is helpless to do anything when the fish attack the home system.
-He conjures up a wildly impossible plan of action which may save the home system, but would also mean his certain death, as well as the death of innocent cadets who have placed their trust in him.
+Back at the academy, Seafort is helpless to do anything when the Fish attack the home system.
+He comes up with a desperate plan which may save the home system, but would also mean his certain death, as well as the deaths of cadets who have placed their trust in him.

 Somehow surviving the attack, but now firmly scarred mentally and emotionally from what the survival of home system has cost him, Seafort finally resigns his commission.

-In an epilogue it is revealed that Captain Seafort finds comfort in the seclusion of a monastery.
-As part of his penance and treatment, the head of the monastery encourages him to write down his life course.
-Which is what we the reader have been enjoying over the course of the past few books.
-The chronicle of his life, especially remembering and focusing on his perceived mistakes, is intended to help Purge his soul of his guilt.
+In an epilogue, it is revealed that Captain Seafort finds comfort in the seclusion of a monastery.
+As part of his penance and treatment, the head of the monastery encourages him to write down his life story to try to help purge him of his feelings of guilt.